+I have been lucky enough to be recognized three times during my graduate career for my teaching.
 In 2015 I was one of four recipients of the TA Teaching Excellence Award based on nominations from both faculty and students.
 In 2017, I received the Electrical & Computer Engineering TA Award for the Fall 2016 semester.
-In 2019, I was nominated by my department for the Faculty of Applied Science and Engineering TA award (pending).
+And in 2019, I received the Faculty of Applied Science and Engineering TA award.
+Each award has been incredibly gratifying, especially because they are based on the support of both students and faculty.

 Course Instructor Experience